 Each course in the Ph.D. in Counselor Education and Supervision Program requires the student to use computer programs, which function in the process of course completion.
-Additionally, students need to bring a laptop computer with wireless Internet functioning to
+Additionally, students need to bring a laptop computer with wireless Internet functioning to each doctoral intensive.
+To successfully accomplish program requirements, each student's laptop computer must have the capacity to:

-- Read and write in Microsoft Office® software - Access online sites including the Liberty University website - Send and receive email via Liberty Webmail.
+- Read and write in Microsoft Office[®] software - Access online sites including the Liberty University website - Send and receive email via Liberty Webmail.
 The student is required to use Liberty Webmail in all correspondence with the University and to check their Liberty e-mail account every 24-48 hours. - Operate SPSS software for computer data analysis